 The eligibility criteria for this EJ Video Challenge are noted below.

 - Open to undergraduate and graduate students (18 years and older as well as international students under the authority of the National Environmental Policy Act (NEPA) 102(2)(F)) enrolled in accredited institutions of higher education (including community colleges) across the United States and its territories.

 - At least one (1) faculty advisor is required to serve as a mentor to student(s) participating in the Challenge.

 - Students are strongly encouraged to work in teams.

-- To help with continuity between the two phases of the challenge, there must be at least one (1) student Phase 1 who participates in Phase 2 of the Challenge.
+- To help with continuity between the two phases of the challenge, there must be at least one (1) student from Phase 1 who participates in Phase 2 of the Challenge.
 This is to help with continuity in cases where students graduate prior to Phase 2 completion.

 NOTE: EPA recognizes that it is important to engage all available minds to address the environmental challenges the Nation faces.
 At the same time, EPA seeks to expand the environmental conversation by including members of communities which may have not previously participated in such dialogues to participate in EPA programs.
 For this reason, EPA strongly encourages all eligible applicants identified above, including undergraduate/graduate students from minority serving institutions (MSIs), to apply under this opportunity.

 - Up to (7) Honorable Mention Prizes of $1,000 each

 Winning student(s) will also receive the following benefits: